krios2146/weather-tracker/README.md

 3. The controller gets all the locations of this user from the database.
 4. The controller constructs the request and calls the external [OpenWeather API](https://openweathermap.org/api).
-5. Since the external API can process only one location per request, the controller sends requests until it processes all of the locations.
+5. Since the external API can process only one location per request, the controller sends requests until it processes all the locations.
 In the process of calling the API, the controller creates a list of weather (API responses).
 6. The controller sends the completed list of weather to the client.

 ---